CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 ### Deep-Analysis

-* *AIP Console URL*: URL to CAST Imaging should you want to target a different instance that the one specified in the global configuration.
+* *Imaging Console URL*: URL to CAST Imaging should you want to target a different instance that the one specified in the global configuration.
 * *API Key* : The API Key for the URL specified above.
 * *Connection Timeout*: Timeout in seconds for each calls to CAST Imaging.